yugabyte/platform-go-client/docs/AlertsApi.md

 > YBPSuccess DeleteAlertTemplateVariables(ctx, cUUID, variableUUID).Request(request).Execute()

+WARNING: This is a preview API that could change.
 Delete an alert template variables

 ### Example